manual,and,electric,toothbrushes,on,color,background.,dental,care

 At an early age, we’re taught the importance of brushing our teeth every day.
 However, many people don’t think about the quality of their toothbrush or toothpaste until it’s time to go to the drugstore to grab more.

-Once at the store, many shoppers will consider price and make a choice based solely on what’s available.
-However, with so many choices at the store, knowing how to choose the right toothpaste and toothbrush for you can help keep your mouth cleaner and healthier.
+Once at the store, many shoppers will consider the price and make a choice based solely on what’s available.
+However, with so many options available at the store, knowing how to choose the right toothpaste and toothbrush for you and your child can help keep your mouth cleaner and healthier.

 To find out what is best for your mouth, check out the tips below to help you make good toothpaste and toothbrush choices.